Basic cooking techniques.

 Grilling and broiling (direct heat).

-Hot (>150 C or 300 F) air from an open flame, oven, or other heat source, cooks the food evenly on all sides.
+Hot (>150 C, 300 F) air from an open flame, oven, or other heat source, cooks the food evenly on all sides.

-Grilling – uses open flames, gas, embers or charcoal to cook food quickly, typically on a grill or barbecue.
+Grilling – uses open flames, gas, coals or charcoal to cook food quickly, typically on a grill or barbecue.
 Example: grilled fish, steak, kebabs, burgers.
+It is commonly called barbecueing.

 Broiling – uses high heat from above (oven broiler) for fast browning.
 Example: broiled salmon, garlic bread, cheese topping.